Skip to content

 Wi-Fi power management

-For improved performance and latency when communicating with the mini PC over Wi-Fi, wireless interface power management should be disabled.
+For improved performance and latency when communicating over Wi-Fi, power management should be disabled.

 iwconfig

-, follow these steps to disable power management:
+If Power Management: on appears in the output, follow these steps to disable Wi-FI power management:

 Real-time kernel

-To improve the real-time performance of controllers, we highly recommend installing the the PREEMPT_RT
+For optimal real-time performance of controllers running on the mini PC, we highly recommend installing the PREEMPT_RT real-time kernel.

 Note